jadecobra/python_tdd_exercises/source/sleep duration.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Taking another look at the failing test we notice that our ``duration`` function returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time`` for example,  ``'-1 day, 14:01:00'``
+Taking another look at the failing test I notice that the ``duration`` function returns negative numbers when given a ``wake_time`` that is earlier than a ``sleep_time`` for example,  ``'-1 day, 14:01:00'``

 Our ``duration`` function now accounts for a time traveling sleep scenario where you can go to sleep and wake up in the past.

-* Let us add a test for it and see if we can update the function to only process durations where the wake time happens after the sleep time
+* Let us add a test for it and see if I can update the function to only process durations where the wake time happens after the sleep time

   .. code-block:: python